Watching a loved one struggle with living independently in their old age is hard —…

 When Should You Buy (And Why)?

-One of the most common reasons people put off buying long-term care insurance is that they simply don’t know when to buy.
+One of the most common reasons people put off buying long-term care insurance is that they simply don’t know when to buy it.
 40 may seem too young, and who wants to be paying for a policy that they have no intentions of using anytime soon?
 Furthermore, since the cost to purchase a long-term care policy fluctuates with age, many people find themselves wondering at what age they’ll be able to get the best deal.

 Generally, the best age at which to buy a policy is age 50, that’s because 50-year-olds tend to have among the lowest annual rates for long-term care insurance, with the average cost being less than $1,000 per year.
 From there, the price steadily increases each year.
 For example, a long-term care insurance policy at the age of 79 could cost more than $6,000 per year.
 As such, it makes the most financial sense for most people to buy at age 50.